MarkCiora/MarkdownDirectionsAssignment/README.md

 # How to Juggle

-Juggling is a fun way to kill time, and it can even be a great party trick.
+Juggling can be a fun way to kill time, profession, or even just a great party trick.
 It seems challenging at first glance, but once you start trying to learn, juggling becomes a breeze.
 Follow these easy steps to learn how to juggle in no time!

 ![top.png](top.png)